 21To fulfil the word of the LORD by the mouth of Jeremiah, until the land had enjoyed her sabbaths: for as long as she lay desolate she kept sabbath, to fulfil threescore and ten years.
 (2Chron 36:21

 [Rev 11:18: Ezek 36:5.
 Israel is God's land, and He values it very much.
 He brought the Jews to His land as caretakers, and that's why He gave them laws which protected His land.
 The Jews violated those laws and let the land go bad, just as we did this country, and caused the dust bowl and all the other problems on the earth, polluting every aspect of God's creation.
-Adam was created for,, and given instructions to care for the earth (Gen 2:5, 15) Adam was selfish and did not follow God's instructions, and the Jew, as have we.
-John 3:16, that's used to show how God loves the people of the world.
-Not to diminish God's love, this verse is not talking about people (people are referred to as "ornaments" on the world, which, of course is part of the world and creation as wel)l.
+Adam was created for, and given instructions to care for the earth (Gen 2:5, 15).
+Adam was selfish and did not follow God's instructioans, as have we.
+John 3:16, is used to show how God loves the people of the world.
+Not to diminish God's love, this verse is not talking about people (people are referred to as "ornaments" on the world, which, of course is part of the world and creation as well.
 The Greek word used is "cosmos," and I think most people would understand that cosmos means the universe.
-God so loved the world, His creation, that we're to care for, and we're not.
+God so loved the world, His creation, that we're to care for, and we're not doing.
 He's wiped the Jews off His land and left it barren, and He's going to wipe out the world and let it refresh itself so those who are living for God will have what God intended in the first place.
 (2Peter 3:11-13; Rev 21:1.
-Earth means "country, ground world; including its inhabitants.)]
+Earth means "country, ground world"; including its inhabitants.)]

 17Then I contended with the nobles of Judah, and said unto them, What evil thing is this that ye do, and profane the sabbath day?
 18Did not your fathers thus, and did not our God bring all this evil upon us, and upon this city? yet ye bring more wrath upon Israel by profaning the sabbath.
 19And it came to pass, that when the gates of Jerusalem began to be dark before the sabbath, I commanded that the gates should be shut, and charged that they should not be opened till after the sabbath: and some of my servants set I at the gates, that there should no burden be brought in on the sabbath day.
 20So the merchants and sellers of all kind of ware lodged without Jerusalem once or twice.
 21Then I testified against them, and said unto them, Why lodge ye about the wall? if ye do so again, I will lay hands on you.
 From that time forth came they no more on the sabbath.
 [Mat 21:12-13] 22And I commanded the Levites that they should cleanse themselves, and that they should come and keep the gates, to sanctify the sabbath day.
 Remember me, O my God, concerning this also, and spare me according to the greatness of thy mercy.
 (Neh 13:16-21)